smallrye/smallrye-reactive-messaging/documentation/src/main/docs/concepts/model.md

 {{ insert('beans/PayloadProcessingBean.java') }}
 ```

-!!! important
+!!!important
     You should not call methods annotated with `@Incoming` and/or
     `@Outgoing` directly from your code.
 They are invoked by the framework.
     Having user code invoking them would not have the expected outcome.

 SmallRye Reactive Messaging automatically binds matching `@Outgoing` to